 To give you an idea, an average bathroom system utilizes about 300 watts, so for some people, that’s just about the same as the lights over the mirror.
 In dollars and cents, it costs about $5/mo to operate that system in a bathroom for a few hours in the morning and evening.

 A whole-house system in a 3,000 sq ft space would run about $250/mo in the winter.
-The benefits of an electric system is that while electricity is viewed as expensive, the systems can be zoned and programmed and actually make them very cost-effective.
+The benefit of an electric system is that while electricity is viewed as expensive, the systems can be zoned and programmed and actually make them very cost-effective.